wLMEB/326_resumebuilder_sp24/README.md

 - functions.js: Provides a set of asynchronous functions for interacting with a database.
 This module depends on a db.js module for database operations.

-- index.js: The file work with function in the function.js that creates the server and then responds to different requests.
+- index.js: This file work with function in the function.js that creates the server and then responds to different requests.

 ## Setup Instructions
 clone repository